 3.1.1 Three hexes at the front of a unit (counter) are its "front area" while 3 hexes at the back of the unit (counter) are its "rear area".
-Front of a unit is marked by colored rectangle on the counter.
+The front of a unit is marked by colored rectangle on the counter.

-3.1.2 Attacker gains 2 CMs for each rear area hex with attacking units.
+3.1.2 Attacker gains 2 CMs if at least one unit attacks from defender's rear area.